TobyLobster/multiply_test/README.md

 | [smult4.a](tests/smult4.a)   | 242.52         | 67             | 8 x 8 bit *signed* multiply (16 bit result) based on the unsigned mult19                    |
 | [smult5.a](tests/smult5.a)   | 180.50         | 35             | 8 x 8 bit *signed* multiply (16 bit result) based on the unsigned mult9                     |
 | [smult6.a](tests/smult6.a)   | 202.01         | 179            | 16 signed x 8 bit sign-magnitude, 16 bit result, div 128                                    |

+And other miscellaneous multiply routines with something specialised e.g. only returning an approximate result, or with different bit depths:

 | [omult1.a](tests/omult1.a)   | 649.00         | 33             | 16 x 16 bit unsigned multiply, *ONLY low 16 bit* result                                     |
 | [omult2.a](tests/omult2.a)   | 145.00         | 16             | 8 x 8 bit unsigned multiply, *ONLY low 8 bit* result                                        |
 | [omult3.a](tests/omult3.a)   | 128.00         | 24             | 8 x 8 bit unsigned multiply, *ONLY high 8 bit* result                                       |